publishpress/PublishPress-Future/readme.txt

 * CHANGED: Deprecate the constant PublishPress\Future\Modules\Settings\SettingsFacade::DEFAULT_CUSTOM_DATE and replaced it with ::DEFAULT_CUSTOM_DATE_OFFSET;
 * FIXED: Fix consistency on radion buttons alignment on the settings page;
+* FIXED: Hides the legacy cron event field from Diagnostics and Tools settings tab if no legacy cron event is found;

 = [3.1.7] - 04 Jan, 2024 =